Azure-Samples/Cognitive-Speech-STT-iOS/README.md

 1. First, you must obtain a Speech API subscription key by following the instructions on [Subscriptions](https://azure.microsoft.com/en-us/try/cognitive-services/).
 2. Start XCode and choose the menu `File`, and `Open...` the workspace file `Cognitive-Speech-STT-iOS > SpeechSDK.xcworkspace`.
 3. Use one of your subscription keys as the primaryKey in `Samples/SpeechRecognitionServerExample/settings.plist`.
-4. If you want to use *Recognition with intent*, you also need to sign up [Language Understanding Intelligent Service (LUIS)](https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/) and set the key values in `luisAppID` and `luisSubscriptionID` from `Samples/SpeechRecognitionServerExample/settings.plist`.
+4. If you want to use *Recognition with intent*, you also need to sign up for [Language Understanding Intelligent Service (LUIS)](https://azure.microsoft.com/en-us/services/cognitive-services/language-understanding-intelligent-service/) and set the key values in `luisAppID` and `luisSubscriptionID` in `Samples/SpeechRecognitionServerExample/settings.plist`.
 5. In XCode, select menu `Product > Build` to build the sample and `Run` to launch the sample app.

 ### Running the sample